Ibanner

 • If your computer does not have Java, download it from Java.com and install it.

-• After extracting the program folder, the program can be launched by double-clicking the .jar archive however, other than for the free software, it is preferable to use a launch command that sets the initial memory heap allocation.
+• After extracting the program folder, the program could be launched by double-clicking the .jar archive however, other than for the free software, it is preferable to use a launch command that sets the initial memory heap allocation.
 See the enclosed Weasel.sh or ACluE.sh shell file and README.txt for more information.

 Macintosh